 - cannot bring family to the UK with you as dependants.
 Family members must apply in their own right as standard visitors

 - will only include access to limited free healthcare in the UK.
-If you are in the UK as a short-term student, we recommend that you take out private medical insurance (unless you have paid the immigration health surcharge)
+If you are in the UK as a visitor, we recommend that you take out private medical insurance (unless you have paid the immigration health surcharge)

-- successive use of the route if, for example, the student is seeking a second period of leave under the short-term study route where less than 2 months have passed since they last visited the UK for the purposes of short-term study.
+- successive use of the route if, for example, the student is seeking a second period of leave under the visit visa route where less than 2 months have passed since they last visited the UK for the purposes of study under 6 months.

-- frequent use of the route if, for example, the student is applying for in excess of 5 periods of leave under short-term study within a 5 year period
+- frequent use of the route if, for example, the student is applying in excess of 5 periods of leave under the visit visa within a 5 year period

-The application fee is the local currency equivalent of £93.
-Short term students studying English language for more than 6 months but not more than 11 months will be charged £186.
+The application fee is the local currency equivalent of £95.
 Visa nationals should apply online using the Home Office website, except students from North Korea who should use the VAF1D paper application form.
 Applications can be submitted a maximum of three months in advance of your UK study start date, and from any country.